maqsoftware/Pehla-Class/INSTALL-STANDALONE.md

 5. Tap _"Always allow from this computer"_.
 6. Tap **OK**.

-## 2. Building the onecourse app
+## 2. Building the Pehla Class app

 1. Ensure you have **Android Studio** installed.
 To do this, you can [follow the steps in this helpful guide](https://developer.android.com/studio/install.html).

-2. Configure the _ROOT_FOLDER_ environment variable and _ANDROID_HOME_ environment variable based on the location of the Android SDK:

-   Follow these steps for macOS (Mavericks or later) or Linux-based system:

-		export ROOT_FOLDER=onecourse

-		export ANDROID_HOME=[PATH/TO/ANDROID_SDK]

-   Follow these steps for a Windows 7 or later system:

-		Set-Variable -Name "ROOT_FOLDER" -Value "onecourse"

-		Set-Variable -Name "ANDROID_HOME" -Value "PATH/TO/ANDROID_SDK"

-3. Clone the **onecourse source** repository:

-		git clone https://github.com/XPRIZE/GLEXP-Team-onebillion.git $ROOT_FOLDER/

-4. In the _ROOT_FOLDER_ build _gradle_ tasks:

-        ./gradlew tasks
+2. Start Android Studio and import the project into it.

+3. To change the app locale, just select the desired language from the build variant.

+4. Add google-services.json file in language specific [app](https://github.com/maqsoftware/Pehla-Class/tree/master/app/src) folder.
+It is there in Firebase console after the app project has been created.

-5. Build the **onecourse** _.apk_:
+5. Build the project.

-	onecourse English:

-          ./gradlew assembleEnGB_community_debug

-	onecourse Swahili:

-          ./gradlew assembleSw_community_debug

-6. Download the language-specific assets from the [releases](https://github.com/XPRIZE/GLEXP-Team-onebillion/releases/tag/v3.0.0) section and extract into your _ROOT_FOLDER_.

-## 3. Installing onecourse
+## 3. Installing Pehla Class

 1. Install the application via adb:

-	onecourse English:
+	Pehla Class English:

-		adb install app/build/outputs/apk/enGB_community_/debug/app-enGB_community_-debug.apk
+		adb install app/english/release/app-english-release.apk

-	onecourse Swahili:
+	Pehla Class Hindi:

-		adb install app/build/outputs/apk/sw_community_/debug/app-sw_community_-debug.apk
+		adb install app/hindi/release/app-hindi-release.apk

+2. Download the OBB file from the latest GitHub [release](https://github.com/maqsoftware/Pehla-Class/releases) and follow the instructions provided there.

+## FAQs
+1. The application throws _keystore_ file not found error.
+How do I fix this?
+	> _keystore_ file is used to digitally sign an Android application and hence, it is not provided with the project.
+One must create their own _keystore_ file using the [Android KeyTool](https://developer.android.com/studio/publish/app-signing) which comes with the Android Studio in order to sign the APK.

-2. Copy the assets to the Android device:
+2. How to enable the _Build variant_ option in the _Build_ menu?

-		adb push -p assets/ /sdcard/onebillion/assets

-3. Once the assets are transferred, open the application and grant all the required permissions.
-It is now ready to use.
-**Note:** Grant the _Allow modify system settings_ permission to allow the application to manage brightness setting.
+	> The _Build variant_ option is enabled only when the module's gradle file is opened.